hamaluik/blog.hamaluik.ca/posts/2015-03-30-creating-a-code-profiler-in-haxe-using-macros.md

 }
 ```

-Now we're most of the way&mdash;just two relatively small things stand in our way:
+Now we're most of the way—just two relatively small things stand in our way:

 1. Void functions with a return statement but no expression, ie `return;`.
-   * This will cause an error the way things are currently handled as we don't account for the fact that `retExpr` may be null.
+   - This will cause an error the way things are currently handled as we don't account for the fact that `retExpr` may be null.
 2. Void functions without a return statement
-   * This is a problem because we're only modifying return statements.
+   - This is a problem because we're only modifying return statements.
 If there isn't a return statement to modify, our `endProfile` code will never get called.

 #### Dealing With Empty Return Statements